Travel Guide: Kampong Glam, Singapore

-Just like Filipinos, Singaporeans are English speaking people and they are also tourist friendly.
-As a tourist myself, I find it easy to tour around Singapore not only because of the well organized transportation system but also because there’s no language barrier – easy to find directions Lah!.
+Just like Filipinos, Singaporeans are English speaking people and they are also tourist-friendly.
+As a tourist myself, I find it easy to tour around Singapore not only because of the well-organized transportation system but also because there’s no language barrier – easy to ask for directions Lah!.

 One of the most outstanding things that you will come across is the interesting culture that is a mixture of 3 ethnic groups: the Malays, the Chinese and the Indians.

-After few minutes, our tourist bus finally reached Kampong Glam.
-Situated in the northern part of Singapore River, Kampong Glam got it’s name from a Malay word which means “Settlement of Gelam” – a variety of eucalyptus tree (Melaleuca leucadendra) that is abundant in the area..
+After a few minutes, our tourist bus finally reached Kampong Glam.
+Situated in the northern part of Singapore River, Kampong Glam got its name from a Malay word which means “Settlement of Gelam” – a variety of eucalyptus trees (Melaleuca leucadendra) that is abundant in the area.

-Early Malay settlers also use Melaleuca leucadendra (gelam tree) barks to build boats while cajuput oil were also extracted from it’s leaves and used to treat different health related problems such as arthritis and some respiratory problems.
+Early Malay settlers also use Melaleuca leucadendra (gelam tree) barks to build boats while cajuput oil was also extracted from its leaves and used to treat different health-related problems such as arthritis and some respiratory problems.

 Inside the compound, I saw a replica of a boat used by Malay settlers which were all made from the bark of Gelam tree.
 After visiting the compound, we went to the famous Sultan’s Mosque which is adjacent to Istana Kampong Glam.

 Fronting the Sultan’s Mosque is Bussorah Street where shophouses were converted into souvenir shops and restaurants.
-Of all the shophouses that I have seen, I think the one here in Bussorah street are the most colorful.
+Of all the shophouses that I have seen in SG, I think the one here in Bussorah street is the most colorful.

-It’s easy to reach Kampong Glam via MRT, just make sure to take the East West Line of Singapore MRT.
-You can also take bus or if you are in a group of 3 better take a cab.
+It’s easy to reach Kampong Glam via MRT, just make sure to take the East-West Line of Singapore MRT.
+You can also take the bus or if you are in a group of 3 better take a cab.
 Don’t worry Taxi drivers in Singapore are polite and they all speak English:)